Himalayan Trust

 The Himalayan Trust is an international non-profit humanitarian organisation first established in the 1960s by Sir Edmund Hillary, who led the trust until his death in 2008.
 The Himalayan Trust aims to improve the health, education and general wellbeing of people living in the Solukhumbu District.

 The Himalayan Trust is headquartered in New Zealand where it is a registered charity through the Charities Commission.
-The Trust has charitable and donee status being a member of the Council for International Development (CID).
+The Trust has charitable status being a member of the Council for International Development (CID).

 Organisational structure

 The Himalayan Trust operates from New Zealand.
 It maintains a small staff, preferring to work through partnerships with local NGOs in Nepal, such as The Himalayan Trust Nepal and has a focus on capacity building.

 A board of directors meets regularly to approve strategic plans and budgets and determine policy.
 The current chairperson is Lynley Cook.
 The board is made up of eight members who are elected every two years.
 The members cover a wide range of experience and expertise across education and health, and all have a passion for Nepal.

 A large proportion of the funding comes from donations from the New Zealand public, as well ongoing support from New Zealand's Ministry of Foreign Affairs and Trade Aid Programme.